Skip to main content

 File detection settings for Malware and PUP posture modes

-Behavioral detections are turned on by default when creating and adding a new EDR Library Item to your Library, but can be turned off to suit certain workflows.
+Behavioral detections are turned on by default when creating a new EDR Library Item, but can be turned off to suit certain workflows.

 1